Teradata/jaqy/docs/_sources/clientrs.rst.txt

 	.filter a > 10 AND b < 100
 	SELECT * FROM MyTable ORDER BY a;

-It is possible to JavaScript or Java functions as well.
+It is possible to use JavaScript or Java functions as well.

 .. code-block:: text